 By 2019, the wounds have healed sufficiently that a lot of people give Final Cut Pro X a go because the negativity surrounding it is waning.
 But it’s usually smaller groups or individuals, and the occasional post house.
 Apple has to be credited for innovating.
 And if anyone on the planet has the authority to encourage us to rethink editorial strategy Randy Ubillos definitely qualifies.
 FCP X attempts to be “trackless”.
 Instead, you assign roles to clips before editing which defines their future interactions.
 Then sync and a host of other editing annoyances are somewhat mitigated.
 The “magnetic timeline” of FCP X is quite useable once you wrap your mind around it, and the software is quite stable which is huge.
 However, Apple lost such trust with professionals that it’ll take a new generation to forget its misgivings.

 For perspective, there are 1.4 million active seats of Premiere.
 There are 3 million sold seats of FCPX.
-Only Apple could make software so thoroughly suck and then ultimately be forgiven for it.
+(As of 2019 Resolve reportedly had 2 million users!).
+Only Apple could make software so thoroughly unusable and then ultimately be forgiven for it.
 We won’t get into what they did to their computers here.
 Apple has a huge presence and their ability to sell a symbiotic set of hardware and software makes them a force to be reckoned with, no matter your personal feelings on the brand.

 Avid was founded almost immediately after I was born.
 Correlation, not causation, as far as I’m aware.
 In those days, film was the only professional option, so when Avid brought the convenience of a digital edit with the ability to “MediaMatch” it back to cut the actual film, the Moviolas were shaking in their boots.
 Physical cutting of celluloid (for the edit phase) was at last threatened with extinction.